Skip to content

 If the service is not running when the MCP server starts, it attempts to launch capsem-service from the same bin/ directory.
 It polls the UDS socket for up to 5 seconds before giving up.

 The guest MCP relay is a minimal stdio-to-framed-vsock bridge.
-It does not route or execute tools; the host MITM MCP endpoint owns parsing, Security Engine dispatch, telemetry, and routing.
+It does not route or execute tools; the host MITM MCP endpoint owns parsing, policy, telemetry, and dispatch.

 sequenceDiagram